jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 1. Iterate through all involved components and configure them with non-conflicting configuration profiles (`config` verb).
 2. Await a high-level cluster steady state (cluster operators available, machines config up-to-date) if any configuration profile requires it.
 3. Run tests within the bucket with non-conflicting, test-level parallelization.

+Between buckets, the component may be asked to set its required `default` profile in order to return to its install-time configuration.

 #### Test Result Aggregation